 Now that the Inflation Reduction Act has been passed by Congress without repealing the Arctic drilling program, the Biden administration must take decisive action to rescind these unlawful leases.

-The coastal plain, where the leases were sold, is the biological heart of the Refuge — and one of the Earth’s last fully intact ecosystems.
+The coastal plain is the biological heart of the Refuge.
 It is where the 200,000 caribou of the Porcupine Herd birth and raise their young each year.
 The Gwich’in People, whose way of life and culture depend on the herd, consider the coastal plain sacred.
 It’s also home to polar bears, and birds from all 50 states gather there to breed every summer.